GaloisInc/AMIDOL/docs/Ontology/OntologyMaster.md

     * Find Virus infection template model
     * Generate new H3N2 Recovery model based on this grounding with appropriate types.
     * Embed grounded model elements in the new VDSOL object.
+  * What to do when there is no template.
+  * Build an Ebola AST.

+* Questions about the Ontology
+  * Query SQLite database?
+Or navigate Snomed?